jehadsobohai/AI-Evaluation-Framework/README.md

 ## Quick Start

-1. Read the evaluation methodology in `methodology/`.
+1. Review the evaluation methodology in `methodology/`.
-2. Review the documentation in `docs/`.
+2. Read the framework documentation in `docs/`.
-3. Explore the evaluation rubrics in `rubrics/`.
+3. Explore the domain-specific rubrics in `rubrics/`.
 4. Use the reusable templates in `templates/`.
 5. Create new benchmarks from `benchmarks/benchmark-template/`.
-6. Browse completed benchmarks in `benchmarks/`.
+6. Browse existing benchmarks in `benchmarks/`.
-7. Review sample reports in `sample-reports/`.
+7. Review completed reports in `sample-reports/`.

 ---

 ## Validation Results

-The framework has been validated through comparative evaluations across multiple AI models and domains, demonstrating support for:
+The framework has been validated through comparative evaluations across multiple AI models and domains.

+Current validation demonstrates support for:

 - Consistent evaluation methodology
-- Transparent decision making
+- Transparent decision-making
+- Evidence-based scoring
 - Reproducible evaluation reports
-- Evidence-based scoring
 - Standardized benchmark development

-Additional validation benchmarks will be published as the project evolves.
+The benchmark library will continue to expand as additional evaluations are published.

 ---

 ## Roadmap

+Future development includes:

 - Additional evaluation domains
 - Expanded benchmark library
-- Automated scoring tools
+- Automated evaluation tools
 - Visualization dashboards
 - Community benchmark contributions
 - Benchmark leaderboards
-- Framework versioning improvements
+- Continuous framework refinement

 ---

 ## Contributing

 Contributions are welcome.

-Please read **CONTRIBUTING.md** before submitting issues, benchmarks, documentation, or pull requests.
+Please read **CONTRIBUTING.md** before submitting issues, documentation improvements, benchmarks, or pull requests.

 ---

 ## License

-This project is released under the **MIT License**.
-See **LICENSE** for details.
+This project is licensed under the **MIT License**.
+See the **LICENSE** file for details.